Neuropeptide

 Neuropeptides are chemical messengers made up of small chains of amino acids that are synthesized and released by neurons.
 Neuropeptides typically bind to G protein-coupled receptors (GPCRs) to modulate neural activity and other tissues like the gut, muscles, and heart.

-There are over 100 known neuropeptides, representing the largest and most diverse class of signaling molecules in the nervous system.
-Neuropeptides are synthesized from large precursor proteins which are cleaved and post-translationally processed then packaged into dense core vesicles.
+Neuropeptides are synthesized from large precursor proteins which are cleaved and post-translationally processed then packaged into large dense core vesicles.
 Neuropeptides are often co-released with other neuropeptides and neurotransmitters in a single neuron, yielding a multitude of effects.
 Once released, neuropeptides can diffuse widely to affect a broad range of targets.